You are unique, but sometimes when you see your doctor you don’t feel you’re being treated that way.

 Snyderman points to other examples, including the targeted use of the drug Gleevec ®, a kinase inhibitor used to treat chronic myelogenous leukemia, a cancer in white blood cells.
 In certain acute cases, the mortality rate had been 80 percent, but with the targeted use of the drug treatment, as many as 90 percent of patients go into remission, Snyderman said.

-Beyond these targeted drug therapies, there are now molecular diagnostics that can be used as predictive tools.
+Beyond these targeted drug therapies, molecular diagnostics can now be used as predictive tools.

 “Allomap ®, which is based on gene expression testing, can help in predicting outcomes for heart transplants and avoid needless heart biopsies,” Snyderman said.

 While these were just a few of the many good examples of what he sees as models for personalized medicine in practice now, Snyderman said there are still many obstacles to transforming the system.
-One is the culture of traditional medicine where care is disease-event driven.
+One is the culture of traditional medicine, where care is disease-driven event.

 Then there are the problems with how we pay for health care.
 The current fee-for-service model rewards expensive interventions instead of healthy outcomes.
 Finally, patients not only need to be invited into the conversation, they also have to be willing to engage.